 It is the degree to which a vertex plays the bridging role in a $network.
 The {\it more people depend}$ on a user to make connections with other people, the higher that user's betweenness centrality becomes.
-Twitter accounts with many short paths have high betweenness centrality are considered as influential information gatekeepers (Struweg, 2020).
-Users with high eigenvector centrality in the network are centers of attention, whereas users with high betweenness centrality in the same network are information brokers.
-The user @MOH_Kenya has the highest eigenvector centrality and betweenness centrality among the Twitter users in the #KomeshaCorona network structure.
+Twitter accounts with many short paths have high betweenness centrality are considered as influential information gatekeepers Users with (Struweg, 2020). eigenvector centrality in the network are centers of attention, whereas users with high betweenness centrality in the same network are information brokers.
+The user @MOH\Kenya has the highest eigenvector centrality and betweenness centrality among the Twitter users in the #KomeshaCorona network structure.
 "Betweenness and eigenvector centralities have very desirable properties for the location of an influencing potential" (Litterio et al., 2017, pp. 355).
-A member of the Online Social Network Structure simultaneously the highest values of both betweenness and eigenvector centrality are classified influencers, hence @MOH_Kenya is an influencer among Twitter users in the "Komesha Corona" online conversations in Twitter.
+A member of the Online Social Network Structure who simultaneously the highest values of both betweenness and eigenvector centrality are classified influencers, hence @MOH\Kenya is an influencer among Twitter users in the "Komesha Corona" online conversations in Twitter.
 Table 1, provides a summary of the #KomeshaCorona hashtag social network graph metrics.
 The most popular Twitter user accounts in the #KomeshaCorona conversations on Twitter are:

-- @MOH_Kenya,
+- @MOH\Kenya,

 - @SpokespersonGoK,

 - @WHOKenya,

-- @Consumers_Kenya,
+- @Consumers\Kenya,

 - @CrimeSiPoaKenya,

-- @KeCheza.
+- @KeCheza ChezaKe.